 Debby Ryan Got Engaged To Boyfriend Josh Dun -- See the Photos!

+Debby Ryan Is Engaged To Boyfriend Josh Dun -- See the Photos!

 Debby Ryan is getting hitched!

-On Saturday, the Insatiable star revealed on Twitter that her and Twenty One Pilots’ Josh Dun got engaged with a series of touching photos of the magic moment, including her big, new sparkler.
+On Saturday, the Insatiable star revealed on Twitter that her and Twenty One Pilots’ beau Josh Dun got engaged in a series of touching photos of the magic moment, including her big, new sparkler.

 “I said yes!” she captioned the images.
 “Well technically I said ‘NO WAY’ twice but I meant yes.”